bigdiggysquiggle/gbmu/README.md

 emulator significantly easier.
-I was able to output the stack trace to a file, format my own stack trace indentically to binjgb's, and diff the files to figure out exactly where my emulation diverged fROM a proven emulator.
+I was able to output the stack trace to a file, format my own stack trace indentically to binjgb's, and diff the files to figure out exactly where my emulation diverged from a proven emulator.